-Other gear: leather high mountain boots, Trekking boots, Sneakers, 2-3 pairs of mountain socks, 1-2 long trekking pants, 1 fleece jacket or similar, Waterproof jacket, gore-tex type, Warm summit jacket, down recommended, Summit pants : waterproof (gore)+inner or warm primaloft type, 2 thermal T-shirts, Lala underwear or similar (long pants and T-shirt if you have them), Thin gloves, another pair of thicker gloves and mittens for summit, sun hat, sleeping bag, sunscreen, lip balm, flashlight, Knife, lighter, personal first aid kit, Cutlery, glass and plate, for height, Camera.
+Other gear: leather high mountain boots, Trekking boots, Sneakers, 2-3 pairs of mountain socks, 1-2 long trekking pants, 1 fleece jacket or similar, Waterproof jacket, gore-tex type, Warm summit jacket, down recommended, Summit pants : waterproof (gore)+inner or warm primaloft type, 2 thermal T-shirts, Lala underwear or similar (long pants and T-shirt if you have them), Thin gloves, another pair of thicker gloves and mittens for summit, sun hat, sleeping bag, sunscreen, lip balm, flashlight, Knife, lighter, personal first aid kit, Cutlery, glass and plate.

 I started climbing at a very young age and have visited almost every massif in the world.
 I find I'm just as comfortable on the ridges of the Alps as on the walls of the Pyrenees.

 I have climbed 9 eight-thousanders in my life but still find pleasure and excitement in long treks and the ascent of 6000+-meter peaks of Nepal and Pakistan.

 French | English | Basque

 AEGM | UIAGM | IFMGA

 Juan is the best guide you could dream for.
 Perfectly and detailed planned expedition.
 He is a really nice person and you can laugh with him a lot.
 Even tho he was always the master of the situation safety related, so I’ve always felt safe.
 10/10 would recommend!

 2 days Mountaineering in the Andes near Mendoza with a 4,000m summit

 Climbing Cerro Vallecitos (5400m) in 6 days from Mendoza

 Climbing Cerro Plata in 8 days from Mendoza, Cordon del Plata